Over the past year Facebook has been in the news multiple times regarding their moderation processes.

 Viral or violent videos?

-In April 2016 Facebook launched their live feature allowing people to more easily share and create videos directly through the social media platform.
+In April 2016 Facebook launched its live feature allowing people to more easily share and create videos directly through the social media platform.
 While the feature was quickly adopted by Facebook’s userbase and the interest in Live continues to rise, it has also caused a number of issues for Facebook.
 Most damaging to their brand has been the amount of violent videos that suddenly flooded the platform spreading virally.
 In the end Facebook has been forced to acknowledge the issue and has hired a team of moderators to deal with the issue, but it took almost a year before the tech giant bent to the public demand and a lot of bad PR has happened in that time that could have been avoided with a quicker response.

 Graph showing the spike in Google searches for Facebook live after the Cleveland shooting April 16th 2017